richard-w1/momentum/README.md

+Hello, this is Sarthak and these a my changes.
 My name is Richard and I have a dog.